withbelay/style/Docs/Tools/index.md

 #### **JS FlowChart**

 [**VSCode Marketplace Link**](https://marketplace.visualstudio.com/items?itemName=MULU-github.jsflowchart)
-This can create Flowcharts out of a lot of JS code, this can be useful to understand how code somebody else wrote, especially for beginners.
+This can create Flowcharts out of a lot of JS code, this can be useful to understand how somebody else's code works, especially for beginners.

 #### **Better Comments**